poojashah19/Face-Mask-Detection/README.md

 Test Model

-I achieved loss of 0.35 and accuracy of with mask
+I achieved loss of 0.35 and good accuracy on both the class images.

 Credits: https://gilberttanner.com/blog/creating-your-own-objectdetector